 \item Robustness to Overfitting: The uniform bound interpretation provided by the Kantorovich-Rubinstein duality ensures that our calibration objective controls pricing errors across all possible strikes, not just those included in the calibration set.
 This inherent regularization makes the method particularly robust and reduces overfitting to potentially noisy price observations.

-\item Computational Tractability through Monte Carlo: The "simulate-and-compare" paradigm enabled by our efficient mSOE scheme, circumvents the need for closed-form pricing formulas.
-This makes the framework applicable to broad class of complex models where analytical or fast numerical pricing is unavailable.
+\item Computational Tractability through Monte Carlo: The "simulate-and-compare" approach enabled by our efficient mSOE scheme, circumvents the need for closed-form pricing formulas.
+This suggests that the same “simulate-and-compare” principle may be applicable to a broader class of complex models for which efficient Monte Carlo simulation is available.
 The empirical Wasserstein distance between one-dimensional distributions is computationally efficient, which only requires $\calO(m\log(m))$ operations per evaluation.

-\item Favorable Optimization Landscape: As we will demonstrate empirically in Section \ref{subsubsec: loss landscape}, the Wasserstein-1 distance as the loss function yields smoother and more convex optimization landscapes compared to traditional metrics like MSE.
-The improved landscape facilitates more stable convergence, reduces sensitivity to initialization and enhances the reliablity of the calibration process. \end{itemize}
+\item Improved Optimization Behavior: As we demonstrate empirically in Section \ref{subsubsec: loss landscape}, the Wasserstein-1 objective yields smoother and less irregular optimization landscapes than traditional metrics such as MSE in the experiments considered in \ref{subsubsec: calibration_to_European_options}.
+This improves the convergence stability, reduces sensitivity to initialization, and enhances the reliability of the calibration process. \end{itemize}

-\begin{remark} For synthetic data, the market-implied distribution $S_T^{MKT}$ is readily available by the mSOE scheme since we could prespecify the ground truth model parameters.
-For real market applications, the risk-neutral distribution can be extracted from option prices, see \cite{figlewski2018risk} for a review of this direction. \end{remark}